 - The first team to uncover all their words without hitting the assassin wins.

-How to play Codenames Card Game
+How to Play the Codenames Card Game

 Set up